 Given New York’s population of 19.454 million people, its total $73.3 billion in 2019 exported products translates to roughly $3,800 for every resident in The Empire State.

 New York’s unemployment rate was 4% at December 2019, up from 3.9% as of April 2019 per YCharts.

 The following export products represent the highest dollar value in New York global shipments during 2019.
 Also shown is the percentage share each export category represents in terms of overall exports from New York.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-New York’s top 10 exports accounted for almost half (48.2%) of the overall value of the state’s global shipments.
+New York’s top 10 exports represent less than half (43.2%) of the overall value of the state’s global shipments.

 More Key Facts